ify-osakwe/breach_app/README.md

 6) Streams (`lib/screens/streams/...`)
    - Connects to a WebSocket using the saved auth token.
-   - Listens for items and shows a recent list.
+   - Listens for events and shows a recent list.

 ## Project Structure